 THE PROCESS OF MEDITATION

-It is a release of identification with, and subsequent gradual quiescence of, this surface mental activity—the developed ability to access the field of pure consciousness underneath the "busy" surface level of the mind—that provides all these benefits.
-There are many forms of meditation, but to quiet the surface level of the mind such that greater awareness and greater abilities may become manifest is the goal of meditation in all its forms.
-Although the many different kinds of meditation employ various techniques to work towards this desirable goal, the overall process remains the same.
+It is your release of identification with, and subsequent gradual quiescence of, the “busy” surface activity of your mind—and your concurrent ability to come into greater connection with the field of pure consciousness that lies underneath it and is its source—that provides you all these benefits.
+There are many forms of meditation, but to quiet the surface level of the mind and contact this state of pure awareness is the goal of meditation in all its forms.
+The many different kinds of meditation employ various techniques to work towards this desirable goal, but the overall process remains the same.

 ©1994 - 2011 Stephen H. Barrett